humanlayer/humanlayer/README.md

 The high stakes functions are the ones that are the most valuable and promise the most impact in automating away human workflows.
 The sooner teams can get Agents reliably and safely calling these tools, the sooner they can reap massive benefits.

-FunctionLayer provides a set of tools to _deterministically_ guarantee human oversight of high stakes function calls.
-Even if the LLM makes a mistake or hallucinates, FunctionLayer is baked into the tool/function itself, guaranteeing a human in the loop.
+HumanLayer provides a set of tools to _deterministically_ guarantee human oversight of high stakes function calls.
+Even if the LLM makes a mistake or hallucinates, HumanLayer is baked into the tool/function itself, guaranteeing a human in the loop.

 <div align="center"><img style="width: 400px" alt="Function Layer @require_approval decorator wrapping the Commnicate on my behalf function" src="./docs/images/function_layer_require_approval.png"></div>

 <div align="center">
 <h3><blockquote>
-FunctionLayer provides a set of tools to *deterministically* guarantee human oversight of high stakes function calls
+HumanLayer provides a set of tools to *deterministically* guarantee human oversight of high stakes function calls
 </blockquote></h3>
 </div>

 ## Key Features

-- **Require Human Approval for Function Calls**: the `@fl.require_approval()` decorator blocks specifc function calls until a human has been consulted - upon denial, feedback will be passed to the LLM
+- **Require Human Approval for Function Calls**: the `@hl.require_approval()` decorator blocks specifc function calls until a human has been consulted - upon denial, feedback will be passed to the LLM
 - **Human as Tool**: generic `fl.human_as_tool()` allows for contacting a human for answers, advice, or feedback
 - **OmniChannel Contact**: Contact humans and collect responses across Slack, Email, Discord, and more
 - **Granular Routing**: Route approvals to specific teams or individuals
-- **Bring your own LLM + Framework**: Because FunctionLayer is implemented at tools layer, it supports any LLM and all major orchestration frameworks that support tool calling.
+- **Bring your own LLM + Framework**: Because HumanLayer is implemented at tools layer, it supports any LLM and all major orchestration frameworks that support tool calling.

 ## Examples

-You can test different real life examples of FunctionLayer in the [examples folder](./examples/):
+You can test different real life examples of HumanLayer in the [examples folder](./examples/):

 - 🦜⛓️ [LangChain Math](./examples/langchain/01-math_example.py)
 - 🦜⛓️ [LangChain Human As Tool](./examples/langchain/03-human_as_tool.py)